FLO-2DKaren/FLO-2D-Docs/source/flo-2d_pro/FLO-2D Plugin Technical Reference Manual/FLO-2D Plugin Technical Reference Manual.rst

 The new raster (figure 24) is sampled to the grid using the centroid.
 Raster statistics determine the maximum rainfall value (RAIN\ :sub:`max`).
 The final RAIN\ :sub:`arf` variable is calculated as a ratio of the local rain depth to the max rain depth.
-A rainfall reduction value is calculated for each element in the grid system using Eq.
+A rainfall reduction value is calculated for each element in the grid system using equation (1).
-1.

 .. math::
    :label: